-The Top 5 Ski Resorts of The French Alps for 2018
+The Top 5 Ski Resorts of the French Alps

 Skiing is an all-time favorite winter sport for many all over the world.
 With several globally renowned ski attractions and resorts, where should one start?

 You may have already checked off Colorado, or the slopes of Windsor in Canada, but until you visit The French Alps, you won’t be able to compare the vast differences.